 What is a stakeholder?

-There are companies specialized in institutional dialogues, government dialogues, internal communication, and customer relationships.
-Here at Raízes, when it comes to stakeholder engagement, our strong point is the dialogue with vunnerable and traditional communities.
+There are companies specializing in institutional dialogues, government dialogues, internal communication, and customer relationships.
+Here at Raízes, when it comes to stakeholder engagement, our strong point is the dialogue with vulnerable and traditional communities.

 Dialogue with vulnerable communities

-One of our projects carried out a Social Diagnosis with the population of the communities of Socorro, Piteira, Tabuleiro and Vila do Gongo, in Minas Gerais.
-They comprised a high rescue zone in the municipality of Barão de Cocais, which was evacuated due to the activation of the safety siren of the Gongo Soco Mine of Vale Company in 2019.
+One of our projects carried out a Social Diagnosis with the population of the communities of Socorro, Piteira, Tabuleiro, and Vila do Gongo, in Minas Gerais.
+They comprised a high rescue zone in the municipality of Barão de Cocais, which was evacuated due to the activation of the safety siren of the Gongo Soco Mine from Vale Company in 2019.

-The objective in this case was to guide and guide a more assertive social investment work based on parameters of reading the territory.
-And that they should also contemplate the nuances of this reality by social group from the perspective of community members.
-Check here what were the main results were.
+The objective, in this case, was to guide a more assertive social investment work based on parameters of reading the territory.
+And they should also contemplate the nuances of this reality by a social group from the perspective of community members.
+Check what the main results were here.

 Another practical example of Raízes’ activities was to participate in a social dialogue process as one of the initiatives of the Government of the State of Pará for the city of Barcarena.
 This happened between April and August 2018, when the municipality returned to the media earlier that year due to an incident caused by the company Hydro.
-The incident put water quality in check.
-Three years earlier, the city had witnessed another environmental accident in the city’s port.
+The incident put water quality in question.
+Three years earlier, the city witnessed another environmental accident at its city’s port.

-The work in the territory included active listening to complaints, denunciations, suggestions and doubts from the population.
-Among the community groups were riverine, indigenous and quilombolas.
-In these specific cases, even more care needs to be taken to consider the specific socio-cultural issues of each group and create spaces of trust so that the necessary exchanges can take place.
-In the case of Barcarena, it was necessary to guarantee the denunciation without retaliation and an understanding of the heterogeneous ways in which the accident affected the various groups of residents of a large area in the surrounding area.
+The work in the territory included active listening to complaints, denunciations, suggestions, and doubts from the population.
+Among the community groups were riverine, indigenous, and quilombolas.
+In these specific cases, much more extra care needs to be taken to consider the specific socio-cultural issues of each group and create spaces of trust so that the necessary exchanges can take place.
+In the case of Barcarena, it was necessary to guarantee the denunciation without retaliation and an understanding of the heterogeneous ways in which the accident affected the various groups of residents of a large perimeter in the surrounding areas.